haraldujc/pyladder/README.md

 0
 ...

-The sample client file pyladder_client_file.py can be used to injest and parse the *.DAT files into the dictionary data structure format required by pyladder.py, as described in calling convention 1 and the graph_input_sample dictionary specifically.
+The sample client file pyladder_client_file.py can be used to injest and parse the *.DAT files into the dictionary data structure format required by pyladder.py, as described in calling convention 1 and the ladder_input dictionary specifically.

 ## Non-planar samples